alpsilva/DialogFlow-Python-App/dialogflow/README.md

 ```

 # Setting up environment variables
-1. Create .env file in the root of the project.
+1. Create .env file in the dialogflow folder.
 2. Insert the following variables with the correct information:

 | Variable          | Value                     |